Anurag-30/jenkins/README.md

 ## NEED TO

-1. Do we need to trigger the pipeline for every commit? ---
+1. Do we need to trigger the pipeline for every commit? ---> So
 2. Trigerring build from blueocean UI. ---> Done

 ## Missing Features